 The NSW Boards and Committees Guidelines prepared by the Department of Premier and Cabinet state that a Board Charter is not needed if the Board’s operations are covered by establishing legislation for the Board or Committee (Section 3.1).
 In the case of the Board of the State Archives and Records Authority of NSW, the Board’s operations are covered by the State Records Act 1998.

 Part 7 of the State Records Act 1998 deals with the Board as follows:

 - Section 69 Establishment of the Board;

 - Section 70 Functions of the Board; and

 - Section 71 Director may attend meetings of the Board.

 Schedule 2 of the State Records Act lists the provisions relating to the constitution and procedure of the Board.

 - All appointments must follow the Public Service Commissioner’s Appointment Standards: Boards and Committees in the NSW Public Sector.

 - Decisions about the remuneration of individual boards and committees are guided by the Classification and Remuneration Framework for NSW Government Boards and Committees(the Framework) as announced in Premier’s Memorandum 2012-18

-- Premier & Cabinet provides guidance on NSW Boards and Committees please refer to http://www.dpc.nsw.gov.au/programs_and_initiatives/boards_and_committees
+- The Department of Premier & Cabinet provides guidance on NSW Boards and Committees at www.dpc.nsw.gov.au/programs-and-services/boards-and-committees/.